fushizhe/rulesetwiki/README.md

 ```

-X-lint will provide HTML5 ways of playing audio and video :
+A good pattern is to provide HTML5 ways of playing audio and video :

 ```html